AdobeDocs/commerce-knowledge-base.en/help/announcements/adobe-commerce-announcements/2024-release-schedule.md

 ## What Changes

-*	Increasing to fivw security-only patch releases, for 2024, for all currently supported Adobe Commerce versions to keep your business secure and compliant.
+*	For 2024 we are increasing to five security-only patch releases, for all currently supported Adobe Commerce versions to keep your business secure and compliant.
 *	We will remove our two-week pre-release period in order to provide earlier access to the newest version of the platform through beta releases up to 6 months in advance.

 Incorporating these strategy changes, our 2024 release schedule includes **five** releases: